-All meetings should be held virtually when possible.
-When necessary (and with administrator approval) in-person meetings can be scheduled in-school conference rooms and classrooms.
-However, the participants must adhere to the following conditions:
+Yes, meetings with parents occur in our schools.
+However, we encourage meetings to be held virtually when possible.
+When meeting in-person, the participants must adhere to the following conditions:

-- □ All participants must be able to maintain physical distancing of 6 feet. - □ All participants must wear a face covering. - □ The meeting organizer must perform touchpoint cleaning with disinfecting solutions or wipes before and after the use of the meeting space. - □ Food should not be shared or served buffet style.
+All participants must be able to maintain physical distancing of 6 feet.
+All participants must wear a face covering.
+The meeting organizer must perform touchpoint cleaning with disinfecting solutions or wipes before and after the use of the meeting space.
+Food should not be shared or served buffet style.